hyperstack-org/hyperstack/DOCS.md

 SaveWithUpdatingMemberOp.run(model: MyModel)
 ```

-This example of encapsulated business logic (ensuring that created_by and updated_by are always correctly set), in a traditional MVC architecture, would have at best, kept in the Model itself, or at worst scattered around the Controllers or Views and duplicated whenever a Model was saved or updated. **Operations provide a tidy place to keep this logic.**

-Operations always return Promises, and those promises can be chained together.
-Please see the section on Promises later in this documentation for details on how Promises work.
+Operations always return Promises, and those Promises can be chained together.
+See the section on Promises later in this documentation for details on how Promises work.

 Operations can invoke other Operations so you can chain a sequence of `steps` and Promises which proceed unless the previous `step` fails: